Heart attack and acute coronary syndromeAcute coronary syndrome; Myocardial infarction

 Radionuclide procedures use imaging techniques and computer analyses to plot and detect the passage of radioactive tracers through the region of the heart.
 Such tracing elements are typically given intravenously.
 Radionuclide imaging is useful for diagnosing and determining:

-- Success of surgeries for coronary artery disease
+- Success of surgeries or other procedures for coronary artery disease.

 Angiography is an invasive test.
 It is used when doctors require a detailed "road map" of coronary artery blockages.
 In the procedure:

 - A narrow tube is inserted into an artery, usually in the leg or arm, and then threaded through the body to the coronary arteries.